12 Parenting Skills That Show You’re Doing a Good Job - Baby Chick

 4. Be Your Child’s Safe Space

 I’ve heard that every child needs at least one adult who makes it known that they think the world of them.
 The world is tough enough as it is.
-By committing yourself to being your child’s safe space when the rest of the world is everything but that, you provide them with the calm and security every person deserves.
+By committing yourself to being your child’s safe space when the rest of the world is anything but that, you provide them with the calm and security every person deserves.

-5. Have Fun
+5. Make Time For Fun

 Excellent parenting skills include swallowing pride and taking accountability when we mess up.
 Sometimes, that means apologizing to our children.
 And making a genuine effort to do better going forward.